 Depends on who caused the violation.
 That is an unusual deduction if you caused it, but that is what a deposit is for. it could be called "damage" caused by you.
 If you did not cause the violation, then he is liable and you are not.

 Pay the rent owed.
 The landlord must keep the items safe and may move them into storage at your expense.
 After a period of time if you do not repossess them, he make auction them off, deduct his rent, and pay you the balance.

 Have you pointed out these facts to the lawyer?
 If not, do so in writing, sticking to the facts.
 Include in the letter the facts that if he does not dismiss the sit against you, you will send a copy of the letter to the California State Bar and the local bar association.
 In the meantime, you...Read more »

 She’s been renting a room in my home for less than a year based on a verbal agreement that she pay $400 a month.
 She has filled my downstairs family room and the studio next to it with belongings that she moved there without permission.
 She was never authorized to store all these things in my...
 Read more »

 How about a 30-day notice to quit?
 Deliver the notice by hand.
 She may become very flexible.
 While the 30 days is ongoing, get a written rental agreement, add a late payment option ($10.00 per day late after the first), and a deposit, at least $400 -- you can legally demand $800.

-The situation calls me thought such n such an unnecessary stress because this was not this did not follow me the reason that I they didn't give it to notice in the first place because I didn't pay the lawyers fees for the eviction I wasn't going to pay it they messed up not me I didn't do anything...
+The situation calls me thought such n such an unnecessary stress because this was not this did not follow me the reason that I they didn't give it to notice in the first place because I didn't pay the lawyers fees for the eviction I wasn't going to pay it they messed up not me I...
 Read more »

 the person who was on the lease, put in her 30 day notice and moved out. the landlord showed up on the 1st. collected his rent, then added..he is selling the house can i be out by the fourth of next month, can he still collect rent for that current if he is giving a 30 day notice